IoTone/ccnx-ldplib/docs/ccnx-ldplib-fsd.md

   *3.11* __Data Model__

-The datamodel is fully defined in 3.1.1 and 3.1.2.
+The datamodel is fully defined in 3.1.1.

   *3.12* __API__